 "She ranks up there with the best in the country," said Stanford coach John Rittman.
 "She's really matured into a complete softball player."

-Oregon coach Mike White, who worked as an assistant coach last summer when Arioto played on the USA national team, said the 22-year-old from Foothill High is among
+Oregon coach Mike White, who worked as an assistant coach last summer when Arioto played on the USA national team, said the 22-year-old from Foothill High is among the five best players in college softball.

 "She's taken a team that's probably top 12 and now they're top 2," he said.
 "Valerie is a big part of that."